Substra/substra-documentation/docs/source/how-to/deploying-substra/howto/customize-compute-pod-node.rst

 On-demand GPU
 =============

-In this section, we are using as an example use a dedicated node-pool to run the functions pods, provisioning nodes only when required.
-This example also feature using GPU sharing.
+In this section, we are using as an example a dedicated node-pool to run the functions pods, provisioning nodes only when required.
+This example also features using GPU sharing.

 Activating GPU
 --------------